Best Vitamin C: A Pharmacist’s Opinion (2026)

 Use : 5 mL per day

-The liposomal process consists of encapsulating vitamin C in liposomes (fatty bodies) that protect it and make it fat-soluble.
-This innovative form of vitamin C has three advantages: improved absorption, excellent intestinal tolerance, and gradual release into the body.
+The liposomal process consists of encapsulating vitamin C in liposomes (fat bodies) that protect it and make it soluble in fats.
+This innovative form of vitamin C has 3 benefits: better absorption, excellent intestinal tolerance, and gradual release in the body.

-This supplement contains Quali-C vitamin C, which is the highest pharmaceutical-grade purity to date and is certified in Europe.
-The supplement itself is made in Brittany.
+This supplement contains Quali-C vitamin C, which is the highest grade of pharmaceutical purity to date, and is certified European.
+The supplement itself is manufactured in Brittany.

-Each 300 mL bottle provides a 2-month supply and is made from 100% recycled, recyclable R-PET.
+Each 300 mL bottle provides 2 months of use, and is made of 100% recycled and recyclable R-PET.

 Novoma is a French brand founded in 2012 that offers supplements focused on active ingredients at controlled prices (read our full review here).